 - Marshals in charge of events and practices may disallow this experiment on their field.
 I would encourage anyone who feels this way to contact the marshal running the experiment to discuss their concerns.

-- Before anyone asks, this experiment will not be permitted in King’s and Queen’s Rapier Champions.
-Let’s not confuse the already busy day with experiments.
+- This experiment will be permitted in King’s and Queen’s Rapier Champions.

 To sign up for the experiment, go to this google form and fill it out.
 As soon as you receive a confirmation email, you are good to go.
 If you have any questions, let Donovan know.